 How much time does it take?

-Part I of the program consists of 20 learning modules, each module is 30 minutes in length, so the course consists of 10 hours of “instructional” time.
+The program consists of 20 learning modules, each module is about 35-40 minutes in length, so the course consists of about 12-14 hours of “instructional” time.
 In addition there are quizzes and small experiments and activities to conduct.